 - The regional conditions for international mobility measures are supposed to be improved by establishing cooperations with regional politicians who are working in the field of youth policy.
 In this way, the visibility of ESC projects can be improved in the municipalities, the matters of young people can become part of the political agenda permanently and -hopefully- necessary resources will be provided.

 - Dissemination of the project results to other regional and national organizations working in the field of international voluntary services (or considerung to do so).

-The conclusions of the project will be proposed to the European Agencies to contribute to the development of the European Solidarity Corps.
+The conclusions of the project were proposed to the European Agencies to contribute to the development of the European Solidarity Corps.

-Several activities will take place in order to achieve the objectives:
+Several activities will took place in order to achieve the objectives:

-- The coordinating partner organizations of the Strategic Partnership are going to establish regional networks of hosting and sending organizations in all of their countries.
-Those organizations take part in the mentioned regional training activities and conduct the mobility measures.
+- The coordinating partner organizations of the Strategic Partnership established regional networks of hosting and sending organizations in all of their countries.
+Those organizations took part in the mentioned regional training activities and conducted the mobility measures.

-- Heart of the project is the realization of 17 long-term and short term volunteer projects within the regional networks for young people with fewer opportunities.
+- Heart of the project was the realization of 17 long-term and short term volunteer projects within the regional networks for young people with fewer opportunities.

-- Meetings between the consortium, the regional networks, young people and regional politicians will be part of the project, e.g. to evaluate the project progression and to reuse those insights for further implementation or to promote the project.
+- Meetings between the consortium, the regional networks, young people and regional politicians was part of the project, e.g. to evaluate the project progression and to reuse those insights for further implementation or to promote the project.

 - Developing peer to peer education and blended learning concepts.
-Young people will be substantially involved in the development of those concepts to give them a voice and to guarantee that their needs and concerns are met.
+Young people were substantially involved in the development of those concepts to give them a voice and to guarantee that their needs and concerns are met.

 - Dissemination of the project results, taking practitioners, researchers and politicians into account as well as the public.

-The final objective is the involvement of the participants, giving them space to take an active role, express themselves and share their experience.
-The methodologies will be: project management, presentations, field visits, team building, diversity management, systemic counseling, conflict resolution, creative methods, peer education and mixed learning.
+The final objective was the involvement of the participants, giving them space to take an active role, express themselves and share their experience.
+The methodologies were: project management, presentations, field visits, team building, diversity management, systemic counseling, conflict resolution, creative methods, peer education and mixed learning.